Food and Clothing

 Food and Supplies

-Available during regular service hours, ECCO’s Food Warehouse is the only client-choice pantry in the area.
+Available during regular service hours, ECCO offers a Client Choice Wellness Pantry.
 Shelves are regularly stocked with everything from canned goods and bread to toilet paper and diapers.

 - USDA Nondiscrimination Statement – This information is provided based on guidance from the Office of the Assistant Secretary for Civil Rights